 Also, there are plans for three New York City-area casinos.
 The specifics on those casinos are not firm but they would possibly include sportsbooks whenever they begin operations.

 The handle is simply the total dollars wagered on sports in the state each month.
 In New York, bettors wager hundreds of millions of dollars each month (sometimes more than $1 billion in a month).
 Though upstate casinos already had sports gambling available since 2019, online sports wagering was a game-changer when it began in January 2022.
 Online sports gambling propelled New York to the top of states with sports wagering.
 Many online operators offer NY sportsbook promo codes to their customers.

 Handle represents the amount of total money wagered and gross gaming revenue is what is left over after winning bets are paid.
 In New York, the tax rate on mobile sportsbooks is 51% of the gross gaming revenue, which is tied with Rhode Island and New Hampshire for the highest tax rate in the country in that category.
 The New York tax rate on retail sports betting revenue is 10%.

-August official mobile sports betting monthly figures were announced by the New York State Gaming Commission (NYSGC) on Monday.
-The numbers provided a sense that summer is nearly behind us.
+Nope, this was no trick but an absolute treat for the Empire State as October official mobile sports betting monthly figures were announced by the New York State Gaming Commission (NYSGC) Thursday.

 New York sports betting handle in FY 2022-23 was about $16.4 billion.